 With more nursing home employees posting abusive content online, it has prompted a federal response to this invasive type of abuse.
 When nursing home staff engages in such behavior by posting compromising pictures and videos of the elderly, it violates basic rights of human dignity and privacy as well as the law and there will be consequences.

 Do suspect your loved one has been abused while under the care of a Charleston nursing facility?
-If so, contact the nursing home abuse attorneys at The Bell Law Firm and discover how you may be eligible to file a lawsuit and hold liable parties accountable.
+If so, contact the nursing home abuse attorneys at Stewart Bell, PLLC and discover how you may be eligible to file a lawsuit and hold liable parties accountable.
 Because your consultation is free and we only get paid if you win, talk to an experienced lawyer today who will fight for the rights of your loved one.